 A course that is an Independent Study is classified as "distance learning" (online) with VA.

 VA may pay for required prerequisite courses for a declared program.
 VA may also pay for remedial courses that a student has been placed in through assessment testing.

 Remedial courses that are conducted online cannot be certified to VA.
 Example – MATH 199e

 VA will not pay for credit by examination.

 Be aware that block courses can impact fulltime/part time status and the payment amount from VA.
 Contact the School Certifying Official with any questions.

 It is the student’s responsibility to ensure his/her account is paid accordingly, based on his/her benefit chapter, to avoid a hold/late fee.
 If a student receives Post 9/11(Chapter 33), please contact the School Certifying Official to determine what needs to be paid; Room and Board is always paid upfront for Post 9/11 students.
 If a student receives any other benefit chapter (Chapter 1606, 1607, 30, 35, etc), please have the entire bill covered by the University deadline each semester.

 All students who receive the Post 9/11 benefits (Chapter 33) must notify the School Certifying Official as soon as possible if they are receiving any scholarships.
 There are specific laws that impact Post 9/11 recipients and scholarships.
 Please read here for more information.

-Students must contact the School Certifying Official if they are interested in doing a study abroad program and using their GI Bill benefits.
+Students must contact the School Certifying Official if they are interested in participating in a study abroad program and using their GI Bill benefits.
 Not all study abroad programs are covered by the GI Bill.

 Residency classification for instate and out-of-state tuition is initially assigned by the Office of Admissions for incoming students and then reclassification is done by the University Business Office after a student has been at JMU for one semester.
 It is the student’s responsibility to know his/her tuition classification.